Elections Division Home

-There is still time to register with a political party if you want to vote for a candidate that is a Republican, Green or Peace and Freedom.
-Just complete a new voter registration card and drop it in the mail, no postage required or update your current registration online using the link below by December 27, 2019.
-This allows enough time to send you the ballot for the political party that you want.
+There is still time to register with a political party if you want to vote for a candidate in the Republican, Green or Peace and Freedom party.
+Just complete a new voter registration card and drop it in the mail, no postage required or update your current registration online using the link below.

-Simply writing in a name of a candidate for a political party that you want to vote for on a ballot is not allowed by law.
+Simply writing in a name of a party candidate for president that you want to vote for on a ballot is not allowed by law.

 Call if you have questions: 530-283-6256 or 1-844-676-VOTE.

 Hamilton Branch Fire Protection District - Special Tax Election May 5, 2020

 Plumas County Votes by Mail

 If you have moved, changed your mailing address by adding or closing a post office box, and you haven't completed a new Voter Registration Form notifying us, you may not receive a voter information guide and a ballot for upcoming elections.
 Completing a change of address card at the Post Office DOES NOT update your voter registration.
 A new Voter Registration Form is required when you have changes.

 Unsigned Ballot Envelope Form (PDF) - If you forgot to sign your Ballot Return ID Envelope, you can use this form.

 Ballot Envelope Signature Verification Form (PDF) - If your signature has changed since you registered to vote.